Blog

 Bridge Bay Campground, YNP Lodges

-Seven campgrounds are operated by the National Park Service and include: the Mammoth (dates TBD) and Indian Creek Campgrounds near Mammoth Hot Springs, the Lewis Lake Campground near the South Entrance, the centrally located Norris Campground (closed in 2024), and the Pebble Creek (closed in 2024), Slough Creek, and Tower Fall (closed in 2024) Campgrounds in the northeast area of the park.
+Seven campgrounds are operated by the National Park Service and include: the Mammoth (the only campground that is first-come, first-served) and Indian Creek Campgrounds near Mammoth Hot Springs, the Lewis Lake Campground near the South Entrance, the centrally located Norris Campground (closed in 2024), and the Pebble Creek (closed in 2024), Slough Creek, and Tower Fall (closed in 2024) Campgrounds in the northeast area of the park.
 NPS campsites can be reserved through recreation.gov.

 The other five campgrounds are operated by lodging concessioner Yellowstone National Park Lodges, and these sites can be reserved in advance online or by calling 866-GEYSERLAND (866-439-7375).
 These include the Bridge Bay and Grant Campgrounds near Yellowstone Lake, the Canyon Campground near the Grand Canyon of the Yellowstone River, and the Madison Campground near West Yellowstone.